andreyryabtsev/quote_bot/readme.md

 # Counter-Bot

 A multi-purpose Discord bot that tracks and recites quotes, lists, logs events and reports statistics of those events for each user, charts those events, generates primitive sentences from a malleable vocabulary, and much more.
 Consult the "!help" command for a relatively comprehensive list of command-invoked features.
-The printout of this command (in unprocessed form) is in `helpfile`

 ## Getting Started